-- Provide a final cover permeability less than 1.0x10-5 centimeter per second (cm/sec) - Control contaminated run-off - Minimize the need for maintenance - Control, minimize, or eliminate post-closure infiltration of liquids - Minimize releases of CCR and leachate into ground and surface waters or the atmosphere - Prevent the sloughing or movement of the liner
+- Provide a final cover permeability less than 1.0x10-5 centimeter per second (cm/sec) - Control contaminated runoff - Minimize the need for maintenance - Control, minimize, or eliminate post-closure infiltration of liquids

+- Minimize releases of CCR and leachate into ground and surface waters or the atmosphere - Prevent the sloughing or movement of the liner

-The system is designed with the minimum two percent slope on the top deck and 4H:1V side slopes with diversion berms to:
+The system is designed with a minimum two percent slope on the top deck and 4H:1V side slopes with diversion berms to:

-- Prevent/limit the future impoundment of water, sediment, and slurry

-- Minimize erosion
+- Prevent/limit the future impoundment of water, sediment, and slurry - Minimize erosion

-- Prevent/control the release of waste

-- Limit the effects of settlement/subsidence
+- Prevent/control the release of waste - Limit the effects of settlement/subsidence

-3.3.2 Final Cover Construction [40 CFR 257.102(b)(1)(i)]
+2.3.2 Final Cover Construction [40 CFR 257.102(b)(1)(i)]

-The Dry Ash Landfill will be filled to permitted grade with CCR as presented on Sheet 2 - Top of Ash in Appendix A. Once CCR has been placed to design grades, the final cover system described in Section 3.3.1 will be constructed and tested to document it meets the requirements of the designed final cover.
+The Dry Ash Landfill will be filled to permitted grade with CCR as presented on Sheet 2 - Top of Ash in Appendix A. Once CCR has been placed to design grades, the final cover system described in Section 2.3.1 will be constructed and tested to confirm it meets the requirements of the designed final cover.

-4.0 SCHEDULE [40 CFR 257.102(b)(1)(vi)]
+3.0 SCHEDULE [40 CFR 257.102(b)(1)(vi)]

-4.1 Introduction
+3.1 Introduction

-This closure plan was prepared assuming the Dry Ash Landfill will continue to receive CCR through 2040, when it is anticipated that the generating facility will be closed and decommissioned.
-In order to close the Dry Ash Landfill during a typical summer construction season and within the six-month timeframe required by 40 CFR 257.102(f)(1)(i), it is assumed for the purpose of this closure plan, that the Dry Ash Landfill will receive its final receipt of waste on April 1, 2040 and initiate closure of remaining unclosed areas by May 1, 2040.
+This Closure Plan was prepared assuming the Dry Ash Landfill at JH Campbell will continue to receive CCR through 2040 when the generating facility has been closed and decommissioned.
+In order to close the Dry Ash Landfill during a typical summer construction season and within the six month timeframe required by 40 CFR 257.102(f)(1)(i), it is assumed for the purpose of this closure plan, that the Dry Ash Landfill will receive its final receipt of waste on April 1, 2040 and initiate closure of remaining unclosed areas by May 1, 2040.